t1hachane/t1hachane.github.io/_posts/2024-2-7-collections-of-bugs.md

     - what is anaconda and where your python libs run everytime you "import"
     - what is python env
     - how is the data in your computer arranged (local data / roaming / ....)

+- Some Kaggle notebooks:
+    - Please save your contents (a runtime version).
+A version won't be save when your notebook still has bugs somewhere so it can't run the whole notebook.